wso2-attic/ballerina-integrator/docs/learn/guides/messaging/messaging-with-sqs/README.md

 ## What you'll build

-Let's consider a scenario where a fire alarm send fire alerts to a Amazon SQS queue.
-As the message duplication is not an issue, an Amazon SQS Standard Queue is used as the queue.
+Let's consider a scenario where a fire alarm sends fire alerts to an Amazon SQS queue.
+As message duplication is not an issue, an Amazon SQS Standard Queue is used as the queue.
 A fire alarm listener is polling the messages in the SQS queue.
 When fire alerts are available, it will consume the messages from the queue and remove the messages from the queue.
 Consumed messages are showed in the console to the User.

 Here, the fire alarm is sending fire alerts periodically from a Ballerina worker where listener polls in another worker.
 Both sent messages and received messages are printed in the console.